Disagree (band): History

 The band started to become more actively involved in the scene as they stepped into the shoes of gig organizers.
 In 2002, they promoted their music in the Fat Ant Music Festival.
 Later that same year, Disagree opened for 'Rock the World II', one of their biggest achievements to date and continued to join the line-up for subsequent Rock the Worlds.
 Since then they have become a staple offering in the annual Rock the World.

 It was around the time of Rock the World III when Fat Boys Records, an independent label run by Jason Lo who signed grunge bands Naked Breed, showed interest on Disagree.

 With talks beginning in 2003, Disagree went prepared to record of their début album.
 Within 10 months, including the mastering in California, they completed their debut 11-track album At the End of the Day for release on 10 February 2004.

 In 2005, Disagree began picking up awards beginning with the Award for Most Airplay in hitz.fm's inaugural Malaysian English Top 10 Awards, followed by Best New English Language Artiste at the 12th Anugerah Industri Muzik.

 In 2006, they collaborated with Pop Shuvit to make a song and music video dedicated to football (soccer) fans during the 2006 FIFA World Cup.
-The song was titled Football Mad Nation and the making of the song and video was sponsored by Celcom.
+The song was titled "Football Mad Nation" and the making of the song and video was sponsored by Celcom.

 In 2007, Disagree became part of Nokia You Make It Reel, a competition for aspiring music video directors.
 Later that same year, they joined Ikon Malaysia.

-They launched their 2nd album, To Prevent The Earth From Moving With You in 2009.
+They launched their second album, To Prevent the Earth from Moving with You, on 30 June 2009.